gbhmt/SoundScape/docs/README.md

 * Seed playlists

 ### Phase 4: Comments model, API, and components (2 days)
-**Objective:** Tracks, playlists, and users have comments than can be created and deleted through API
+**Objective:** Tracks and playlists have comments than can be created and deleted through API
 * `Comment` model (polymorphic)
 * Sample comment data for testing
 * CRUD API through `CommentsController`